ViscousPot/vocode-community/docs/index.md

 ---
 title: Welcome to Vocode!
 ---
-## Your voice, your rules.
+## Your voice, your rules

+#### 100% Offline & Private.

-Vocode is the fastest and easiest way to record your voice and seamlessly export transcriptions into your notes and automations.
+Vocode is the fastest and easiest way to record your voice and seamlessly export transcriptions into your notes and automations—all while keeping your data completely **offline, secure, and private**.
+Your recordings and transcriptions **never leave your device**, ensuring absolute confidentiality.

 Whether you're capturing ideas on the go, dictating tasks, or enhancing your workflow, Vocode empowers you with intuitive voice recording and powerful transcription features.

 ## 🚀 Key Features